JonesCompBioLab/scamp/README.md

 ## Running scAmp from the command line

+For a basic tutorial of the `scamp` classification pipeline, you can find an example [here](notebooks/intro_to_scamp.ipynb).

-You can invoke `scamp` modules from the command line by running
+You can also invoke `scamp` modules from the command line by running

 `scamp [module] [arguments]`